outdreamer/build-a-cure/docs/tasks/implementation_examples/other_implementations.md

       - also, pre-processing for one of these structures may contradict pre-processing for another structure
     - an algorithm would identify & apply these general useful structures to create relevant useful structures for solving the problem, adjusting the structures as needed to improve the problem-solving intent fulfillment

-  - example of identifying useful info formats for intents & apply to fulfill those intents given the metric those formats fulfill (like 'minimizing cost' or 'reusing resources')
+[0000] Example of identifying useful info formats for intents & apply to fulfill those intents given the metric those formats fulfill (like 'minimizing cost' or 'reusing resources')
     - rather than a language map, other useful info formats may include:
       - a map on a different interaction level, like 'core components':
         - a component language map (common core components of other terms) with words graphed as queries of the map